 How do I rent points?

-The sites recommended to me by DVC experts I trust are David’s Vacation Club rentals and DVC Rental Store.
+The site recommended to me by DVC experts I trust is David’s Vacation Club rentals.
 I especially like the cost and points calculators that let you see what you’re getting into before booking.
 The number of points needed varies widely by date, resort, and unit size so it’s a lot easier to just plug your info into the calculator.
 To give you an idea, a studio at Old Key West Resort is 14 points a night weekdays in April but 26 points Christmas week.

 Members get first crack at their home resorts so from 7-11 months out you’ll pay more to rent points: Expect around $16/point.
-Less than 7 months out? $14/point.
 You might also see last minute specials less than 2 months out.
-I’ve seen as low as $11/point but last minute rentals through DVC Rental Store are limited to Saratoga Springs.
+I’ve seen as low as $11/point but last minute rentals are often only available at Saratoga Springs.

 Another option I’ve used is the DIS Forum, which is a bulletin board owners use to list their rentals.
 Think of it as a classier Craigslist.
 Members usually have history and offer references, but you are still buying person to person.
 The part that put my mind at ease is the owner can make the reservation with your name and send you the confirmation email right away.
 I bought two one night rentals and had the confirmation emails from Disney within 10 minutes on each one.
 I paid $12.50-$13/point on the board.

 Once you get the confirmation number it’s exactly the same as if you booked through any other 3rd party.
 Just link your reservation in My Disney Experience and you’ll get your magicbands, etc. You can contact Disney’s Magical Express Service directly (866-599-0951) to add it to your reservation.

 How much can I save?